For Commonly Asked Questions about the IRS 1098-T forms, please visit our Tax Relief Information page.

 Campus Code: 00

-SUNY Oneonta does not require that your loans be disbursed (paid) to the college by the due date of the initial bill.
+SUNY Oneonta does not require that your loans be disbursed (paid) to the university by the due date of the initial bill.
 If you are utilizing a private or "alternative" student loan, you must submit documentation of loan approval by the due date.
 If you are utilizing a Direct Stafford Student Loan or a Direct Parent Plus Loan, your eligibility must be determined by the Financial Aid Office by the due date.
 All loans should be disbursed to the school within 30 days of the start of the term.
 If your loan has not paid by that time, you will be billed.

 If the scholarship award letter from your sponsor is submitted to the Financial Aid Office before July 1st, the fall portion of the scholarship will appear on your bill as a credit in Section D, Financial Aid/Other Credits.
 If your award letter is not submitted before July 1st, you can submit it along with your paper bill and subtract out the fall portion on the Optional Adjustment Worksheet.
 We will defer the amount of the scholarship until it is paid by your sponsor (up to 30 days after the start of the semester).

-Non-billed charges are educational costs that are not billed to the student by the college.
+Non-billed charges are educational costs that are not billed to the student by the university.
 These costs vary by student and include items such as books and supplies, transportation home during breaks, and personal expenses.

 Housing assignments have not been made at the time of billing.
 All new students are billed at the double rate which is a typical room style assigned to freshmen.
 Students who are assigned a single room will receive an additional charge on their account.